Nebraska Medicaid Program

 This report lists your paper and electronic claims in process that were received at least 30 days prior to the report date.
 The report mailed to your payment address and is sent only if you have claims in process over 30 days.
 The report is mailed weekly for institutional claims and monthly (on the last Saturday of each month) for professional claims.

 If your claim does not appear on the report as expected, or if your claim was listed on a prior report and is no longer on the report, the claim either completed processing (check your Medicaid Remittance Advice) or was deleted (check your Deleted Medicaid Claims report).
 Remember, if your claim was returned, rejected or deleted, and you submitted a new claim, the 30-day timeframe starts again with receipt of the new claim.
-If you are unable to locate a claim on the report, contact Medicaid Inquiry (877-255-3092).
+If you are unable to locate a claim on the report, contact Medicaid Claims Customer Service (877-255-3092).

 For an example and explanation of this report, see 471-000-128 (for CMS1500, dental, nursing facility turnaround and electronic 837 Practitioner and Dental claims) and 471-000-129 (for CMS1450 and electronic 837 Institutional claims).